Executive Leadership Fellows

 Today, Mr. Page serves on a variety of boards including 3M, John Deere, Eaton, Big Brothers/Big Sisters of America, American Refugee Committee, and Boy Scouts—Northern Star Council.
 At the Carlson School of Management, he is teaching in the classroom with Professor Myles Shaver on the topic of Corporate Social Responsibility.

 James T. Prokopanko is the former President and Chief Executive Officer of The Mosaic Company and served in that capacity from January 2007 to August 2015.
 He was a director of the company since October 2004.

 Mr. Prokopanko began his career at Mosaic in July 2006 as the executive vice president and Chief Operating Officer and continued to serve in those positions until his appointment as president and CEO.
 Prior to working at Mosaic, he was employed at Cargill as corporate vice president from 2004 to 2006 and leader of Cargill's Ag Producer Services Platform from 1999 to 2006.
 He held many leadership positions at Cargill, such as the vice president of the North American crop inputs business in 1995.
 All told, Mr. Prokopanko was engaged in a variety of retail agriculture businesses located Canada, the United States, Brazil, Argentina and the United Kingdom.

 Mr. Prokopanko served on the board of directors for Mosaic, Canpotex, The Fertilizer Institute, International Fertilizer Institute and the International Plant Nutrition Institute.
 He is currently an active as a board member of Vulcan Materials Company, Xcel Energy and Regions Financial - all NYSE publicly traded companies.
-Mr. Prokopanko also serves as member of the Carlson School of Management Board of Overseers.
+Mr. Prokopanko also serves as member of the Carlson School of Management Board of Advisors.